fazeVaib/SortingVisualizer/README.md

 ### To Run

-*currently it is implemented in jupter notebook, but will be shifted to web soon*
+*currently it is implemented in jupyter notebook, but will be shifted to web soon*

 - Install plotly, python3, jupyter-notebook
 - Set the amount of data you need to perform sorting on